inspire-eu-validation/view-service/iso-19128/at05-getcapabilities-get-capabilities-request-parameter.md

 * Check if the GetCapabilities operation is suported for the View Service.
 For that:

+  * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMS, REQUEST=GetCapabilities

+    * Check if a valid response is obtained.

+  * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMS

+    * Check if an exception is obtained.

+  * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=WMS, REQUEST=wrong

+    * Check if an exception is obtained.

+  * Send a request to the service endpoint with the following mandatory parameters and fixed values: REQUEST=GetCapabilities

+    * Check if an exception is obtained.

-  * Send a request to the service endpoint with the following mandatory parameters and fixed values:
+  * Send a request to the service endpoint with the following mandatory parameters and fixed values: SERVICE=wrong, REQUEST=GetCapabilities
-    * SERVICE=WMS
-    * REQUEST=GetCapabilities

     * Check if a valid response is obtained.